finom/docs.vovk.dev/docs/api.md

 #### `HttpMethod` enum

-The enum has no specific purpose.
-It is used internally and can be used with your code to create a custom fetcher.
+Can be used with your code to create a [custom fetcher](./customization).

 ```ts
 export enum HttpMethod {